Film industry: India

-The other largest film industries are Malayalam cinema, Kannada cinema, Bengali cinema (cinema of West Bengal) and Marathi cinema, primarily located in Kochi, Bengaluru, Kolkata, and Mumbai, respectively.
+The other largest film industries are Malayalam cinema, Kannada cinema, Bengali cinema (cinema of West Bengal) and Marathi cinema, primarily located in Trivandrum, Kochi, Bengaluru, Kolkata, and Mumbai, respectively.
 The remaining majority portion are spread across northern, eastern, western, and southern India (with Gujarati, Punjabi, Odia, Bhojpuri, Assamese Cinema).
 However, there are several smaller centers of Indian film industries in regional languages centered in the states where those languages are spoken.
 Indian cinema encloses several artforms like Indian classical music, folk music of different regions throughout the country, Indian classical dance, folk dance, and much more.
 Bollywood, Kollywood and Tollywood forms the largest portion of the Indian film industry and is viewed all over the Indian subcontinent, and is increasingly popular in Australia, UK, United States, New Zealand, Southeast Asia, Africa, Gulf countries, European countries, East Asia and China.
 The largest film studio complex in the world is Ramoji Film City located at Hyderabad, India, which opened in 1996 and measures 674 ha (1,666 acres).
 Comprising 47 sound stages, it has permanent sets ranging from railway stations to temples.

 By 1986, India's annual film output had increased from 741 films produced annually to 833 films, making India the world's largest film producer.
 As of 2014, Bollywood represents 45% of Indian net box office revenue, while Tamil and Telugu cinemas together represent 36%, and the rest of the regional film industries constitute 21% of Indian cinema.
 By 2021, Telugu Cinema (Tollywood) has overtaken both Hindi cinema (Bollywood) and Tamil cinema (Kollywood), emerged as the largest film industry in India in terms of box-office.
 In 2023, Bollywood again emerged as the largest film industry in India.